cybertec-postgresql/safe-backup/README.md

 Alternatively, you can get the file contents by connecting to the database and running `SELECT backup_label FROM backup`.

+If you are using tablespaces, you'll have to collect the contents of the `tablespace_map` file from the column of that name in the `backup` table and also store it with the backup.

 ## Configuration ##

 The scripts are configured by editing `config.sh`.